top of page

 My magic wand measures the amount of generosity required to dissipate at retirement.
 It then points to a strategy to prevent this overpressurization so that they can fulfill the retirement that they always wanted.
 With the results of my experiment, I want these individuals to see what they have to do to live the retirement they deserve.
 Imagine at retirement you are given a single sheet of paper that says, “Cindy, below is your roadmap to properly relieve your generosygen to live the planned retirement you have always dreamed about.”

-I have many around me that have recently retired or are getting close to retirement.
+I have many around me who have recently retired or are getting close to retirement.
 I want them to achieve the retirement they deserve with the acknowledgment of relieving their generosygen.
 I also want to learn what my level of generosygen is so that at my retirement, I know exactly what I have to do to dissipate it to live longer than just a few months.
 I want this solved.
 My experiment will show this.
 My wand.
 My experiment.
 Thanks Malcolm.

 My commitment to retirement

 Life comes at you fast.
-You stop and think, “did I give it my all?”
+You stop and think, “Did I give it my all?”
 Did I relieve all of the generosygen produced today?
 Did I finish today better than yesterday for those around me and myself?
 I typically always answer this question with ”no… I could have done more.”
 And then start listing out those gaps or missed opportunities to be more generous.
-This is what motivates me at this moment in my career and I can only hope I can continue this mindset when I retire.
-This is what pushes me to do more for those around me, those that look up to me, and for myself.
+This is what motivates me at this moment in my career, and I can only hope I can continue this mindset when I retire.
+This is what pushes me to do more for those around me, those who look up to me, and for myself.
 At a minimum, I owe this to my heroes who have been instrumental to me over my career.
-This is what gets me up with a smile after the crappiest of days, knowing I have been given today to do more.
+This motivates me with a smile after the crappiest of days, knowing I have been given today to do more.
 This is what generosity means to me.
 It must be given AND received.
 And when it stops, you die.